 First Church offers a robust food ministry providing food and fellowship.

 Food Pantry: First Church’s Food Pantry serves thousands of households each year.
-Clients may access the services once a week, and are invited to choose their own food.
+Clients may receive free groceries once a week, and are invited to choose their own food.

 We register guests on-site during pantry hours for that day's session (no phone registrations).